avaines/ai-site-generator-blog/infrastructure/bedrock/agentcore/README.md

 # Eleventy Site Generator Agent

 AI-powered static site generator using AWS Bedrock AgentCore and Strands Agent SDK.
-Generates Eleventy (11ty) projects from natural language prompts, packages them as zip files, and optionally uploads to S3 with presigned URLs.
+Clones content from GitHub repositories, generates Eleventy (11ty) source projects from natural language prompts, and creates deployable zip files for CI/CD pipelines.

 ## What it does

+- Clones a GitHub repository containing your content (posts, theme files)
-- Accepts a prompt and generates a complete Eleventy static site
+- Accepts a prompt and generates a complete Eleventy static site source around your content
+- Uses a 3-task approach for efficient token usage (structure → posts → theme)
+- Integrates existing posts and optional theme files into the generated site
-- Creates structured file output (HTML, CSS, JS, configs)
+- Creates structured file output (package.json, configs, templates, CSS)
-- Packages the site as a downloadable zip
+- Packages source files into a zip for CI/CD pipeline consumption
-- Optionally uploads to S3 and returns a presigned URL (1 hour expiry)
+- Optionally uploads zip to S3 for downstream build processes
+- Async processing - returns immediately while generation happens in background

 ## References